-Any effective financial reporting system needs to be a coherent one (i.e., a framework in which all the pieces fit together according to an underlying logic).
+Any effective financial reporting system needs to be a coherent one.
 Such frameworks have several characteristics:

 A framework should enhance the transparency of a company’s financial statements.
 Transparency means that users should be able to see the underlying economics of the business reflected clearly in the company’s financial statements.
 Full disclosure and fair presentation create transparency.

 To be comprehensive, a framework should encompass the full spectrum of transactions that have financial consequences.
-This spectrum includes not only transactions currently occurring, but also new types of transactions as they are developed.
-So an effective financial reporting framework is based on principles that are universal enough to provide guidance for recording both existing and newly developed transactions.
+This spectrum includes transactions currently occurring and new types of transactions as they are developed.
+So an effective financial reporting framework is based on universal principles to provide guidance for recording both existing and newly developed transactions.

 An effective framework should ensure reasonable consistency across companies and time periods.
-In other words, similar transactions should be measured and presented in a similar manner regardless of industry, company size, geography, or other characteristics.
+In other words, similar transactions should be measured and presented similarly regardless of industry, company size, geography, or other characteristics.

-Balanced against this need for consistency, however, is the need for sufficient flexibility to allow companies sufficient discretion to report results in accordance with underlying economic activity.
+However, balancing against this need for consistency is the need for sufficient flexibility to allow companies sufficient discretion to report results in accordance with underlying economic activity.

 Barriers to an Effective Financial Reporting Framework